Marvin-Brouwer/FluentSerializer/src/FluentSerializer.UseCase.Mavenlink/Readme.md

 > **Important:** It's important that these examples are based on public api's that share public documentation so it's both verifiable by documentation
 > and we're not exposing things that aren't public by design.

+Todo:
+ - do formatting when format = true
+ - see if there's a better libray than Json.Net or System.Text.Json for storing this data